PolyCortex/MindPong/README.md

 The necessary setup is a ping pong ball in a translucent plastic  tube with two fans at the edges of the tube.
 They are connected to an Arduino Uno wich is linked to a computer that is receiving the signal of two Muse headbands via bluetooth.
 We use [Muse Direct](http://www.choosemuse.com/direct/) to get beta waves from the headbands.

 ## Getting started
+### Prerequisites

+You must have Python 2.7 installed, Muse Direct and your operating system must be Windows.

 ### Installation of dependencies

 In order to install all the dependencies of this project just use pip.